olliesharp5/panem-survey/README.md

 In the future I would like to add,

-* custom styling to the webpage around the terminal to reflect the survey.
+*   Custom styling to the webpage around the terminal to reflect the survey.

 ## Testing